 Autoflowering cannabis strains take approximately 8 to 9 weeks from germination to harvest, which is significantly shorter than photoperiod weed varieties which need an average of 9 to 12 weeks.
 Autoflowering cannabis strains are probably the easiest strains to grow as it requires much less attention and gardening effort compared to photoperiod.

-Tip: check all our high quality autoflowering seeds
+Tip: check all our high quality autoflowering cannabis seeds

 The best light schedule for autoflower strains